Commercial model

 How the Poketomo communicates with your network, smart home devices, cloud services, and companion apps.

 The Poketomo by Sharp integrates 11 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 11.7cm, a weight of 194g, a top speed of N/A, providing the foundation on which this technology stack operates.
+The physical platform features a height of 11.7cm, a weight of 194g, providing the foundation on which this technology stack operates.

 The perception layer is built on 5MP autofocus camera, Accelerometer, Magnetic field sensor, Gyroscope, Microphone, Face recognition.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.